isMTv/ram_log/README.md

 # ram_log
+Script for Linux distributions, also suitable for single-board computers.
 Moves /var/log to tmpfs.
 Works with systemd.

 * When creating a log template, a directories and file structure is created with all rights preserved, but at the same time, will not be copied the file data.
 * The logs template will be created in /var/tmp/log.hdd after reboot or shutdown.